tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_swagger.md

 By default, SwaggerUI has the Petstore OpenAPI document configured in the `url` parameter in the `index.html` file.
 You need to swap in your local file instead.

-1. Download the following OpenAPI document (right-click the link and save the YAML file to your desktop.): [https://idratherbewriting.com/learnapidoc/docs/openapi_spec_and_generated_ref_docs/openapi_openweathermap.yml](https://idratherbewriting.com/learnapidoc/docs/openapi_spec_and_generated_ref_docs/openapi_openweathermap.yml)
+1. Download the [this OpenAPI document](https://idratherbewriting.com/learnapidoc/docs/openapi_spec_and_generated_ref_docs/openapi_openweathermap.yml) (right-click the link and save the YAML file to your desktop.).

 2. Drag your OpenAPI specification file, `openapi_openweathermap.yml`, into the `dist` folder.
 Your file structure should look as follows: